-The functionalities offered by each main module described above can also be implemented via independent Python functions, enabling users to access CPM natively without the REST interface.
-Users can import and utilise them like any other package directly in their own Python code.
+The functionalities offered by each main module described above can also be implemented via independent Python functions, enabling users to access Cheminformatics Microservice natively without the REST interface.
+Users can import and use it like any other package directly in their own Python code.
 Individual toolkit wrapper modules provide access to the three cheminformatics toolkits RDKit, CDK, and Open Babel.
 RDKit and Open Babel are natively accessible, while CDK, a Java library, has functionalities ported to Python using JPype.
-It is possible to extend the functionalities provided by cheminformatics toolkits in the future by utilising these wrapper modules.
+It is possible to extend the functionalities provided by cheminformatics toolkits in the future by using these wrapper modules.
 Separating them into individual modules is necessary to achieve granular control over the functions.
-This also ensures that the entire system will not be broken if one module is affected.
-The Python functions are documented separately, and the documentation can be accessed via:
+This also ensures that the entire system will not be broken if one module is affected by potential software failures.
+The Python functions are documented separately, and the documentation can be accessed via: https://cheminformatics-microservice.readthedocs.io/en/latest/.

-https://cheminformatics-python-microservice.readthedocs.io/en/latest/?badge=latest.

-To ensure accurate data reproduction, a strong versioning system is essential.
-Best practices for research data management (RDM) [48,49] recommend documenting software and component versions separately, especially for tools like CPM with multiple dependencies.
-CPM uses user-friendly multi-level versioning to record API and software dependencies, avoiding confusion for users.
-The CPM codebase undergoes bi-annual major releases, with corresponding documentation provided for the underlying toolkits, tools, and environment dependencies for each release.
-The API versioning changes are released only when significant changes to the API endpoints have been made.
+To ensure reproducibility, a consistent versioning system is essential.
+Best practices for research data management [48,49] recommend documenting software and component versions separately, especially for tools like the presented microservice with multiple dependencies.
+Cheminformatics Microservice uses multi-level versioning to record API and software dependencies.
+The codebase undergoes bi-annual major releases, with corresponding documentation provided for the underlying toolkits, tools, and environment dependencies for each release.
+The API version updates are released only when significant changes to the API endpoints have been made.
 It is possible to update the underlying cheminformatics toolkits whenever new releases are published without having to update the entire code base since the REST API remains unchanged.
-The CPM can be logged, monitored, and visualised using Prometheus [50] and Grafana [51] in a standalone or distributed environment.
-CPM can also be deployed using the Continuous Integration and Continuous Deployment (CI/CD) pipeline via GitHub Actions [52].
-With CI/CD, code integration, testing, and application deployment are automated, which fosters collaboration, minimises tasks, and enables timely feedback.
+The API usage can be logged, monitored, and visualised using Prometheus [50] and Grafana [51] in a standalone or distributed environment.
+Cheminformatics Microservice can also be deployed using a Continuous Integration and Continuous Deployment (CI/CD) pipeline via GitHub Actions [52].
+Code integration, testing, and application deployment are automated using CI/CD, which fosters collaboration, minimises manual tasks, and enables timely feedback.